Design & Engineering Technology

 - Transferable:CSU; UC

-- Catalog Date:January 1, 2021
+- Catalog Date:January 1, 2025

 This course is an introduction to the fundamentals of the design process for architecture and engineering.
 It includes the application of programming, environmental analysis, sustainable (green) considerations, code guidelines and restrictions, market analysis, and economic considerations on design projects.
-Technical design solutions with freehand perspective graphics, physical mass modeling prototyping, and virtual concept computer modeling are also covered.
-The course also includes individual and team studio situations, oral presentations, and formal critiques.
+Technical design solutions with perspective graphics, mass modeling prototyping, and virtual concept computer modeling are also covered.
+The course also includes individual and team studio situations, presentations, and formal critiques.

 Student Learning Outcomes